awesome-spark/spark-gotchas/04_rdd_actions_and_transformations_by_example.md

 For example if keys are large compared to aggregated values we prefer to enable map side combine to reduce amount of data that will shuffled.

 Similarly, if we have some a priori knowledge about the data we can use specialized data structures to encode observations.
 For example we can use [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) to handle multidimensional values with low cardinality of individual dimensions.

+### Hidden groupByKey

+We should remember that Spark API provides other methods which either use `groupByKey` directly or have similar limiations.
+The most notable examples are `cogroup` and `join` on RDDs.
+While exact implementation differs between language (Scala implements `PairRDDFunctions.join` using `cogroup` and provides specialized `CoGroupedRDD` while Python implements both `RDD.join` and `RDD.cogroup` via `RDD.groupByKey`) overall performance implications are comparable to using `groupByKey` directly.